BBC news crew went searching for convicted child molester. They found him in Modesto.

 Daly wrote in his story that the BBC last month aired allegations by two men that they, too, were sexually abused by Torbett when they played for the soccer club.
 One of them, Kenny Campbell, said in the documentary “Football Abuse: The Ugly Side of The Beautiful Game” that he was molested dozens of times by Torbett over a period of up to four years, the story says.

-It’s believed Torbett is near the end of his 90-day Esta and will be returning to the United Kingdom shortly, Daly wrote.
-“A major police investigation is currently under way into claims that he, and others at Celtic Boys Club, abused boys there over several decades,” the story says.
+Gilbert said Torbett is near the end of his 90-day Esta and will return to the United Kingdom.
+He simply is vacationing here and is not trying to dodge the investigation, Gilbert said.

+Daly wrote: “A major police investigation is currently under way into claims that (Torbett), and others at Celtic Boys Club, abused boys there over several decades.”

+The reporter has been hounding Torbett, Gilbert said.
+In no democratic country, he said, is it all right for the media to try a person.
+Torbett’s only “downfall is he’s too generous, his kindness,” Gilbert said.
+“He’s a very generous individual who likes to help people.”

 Deke Farrow: 209-578-2327